vrondelli/eda-tools/README.md

 First you have to create a array with the providers, which can be all services that you want to inject in your application with all eventHandlers, next call the function createModule.

-The function createModule accepts you custom inversify container or container options and your custom transport as parameters, if not given a basic inversify and a basic message transport are default values.
+The function createModule accepts you custom inversify container or container options and your custom transport as parameters, if not given a basic inversify and a basic message transport which uses node event emitter, are default values.

 ```ts
 const providers = [TodoEventHandlers, TodoService];